ASK KNOX

 PreToolUse — fires before a tool executes.
 If your script exits with code 2, the tool call is blocked.
 If it exits with 0, execution continues.
 Use this for validation: is Claude about to run a dangerous bash command?
 Is it about to edit a protected file?

 PostToolUse — fires after a tool executes successfully.
-The tool result is available in the environment.
+The tool's input and result arrive in the JSON payload on stdin.
 Use this for side effects: run the linter after every file edit, run the test suite after a file that matches *.test.* is written, send a webhook after a deployment completes.

 Notification — fires when Claude sends a user-facing notification (asking for permission, reporting completion, etc.).
 Use this to trigger external alerts — a Discord message, a macOS notification, a Slack ping.

-Stop — fires when the session ends.
+SessionEnd — fires when the Claude Code session terminates.
 Use this to clean up temp files, commit a session log, send a summary.

 Configuration